-Created in 1986 by the City of Dowagiac to address what was then a struggling downtown, the DDA and City of Dowagiac have since transformed our central business district into a showplace of the region.
+Created in 1986 by the City of Dowagiac government to address what was then a struggling downtown, the Downtown Development Authority (DDA) and City of Dowagiac have since transformed the central business district into a showplace of the region.
 Streetscape improvement projects, coupled with the private investment of property owners, today provides the perfect setting for our growing niche of unique shops, and fine and casual dining.

 Due to the close working relationship the DDA enjoys with downtown property owners, it is able to provide services similar to those of a realtor, but free of charge.
 When a building is available for lease or sale, property owners turn to the DDA to help them market, show and ultimately lease their storefronts.

-The DDA program director also assists individuals as they prepare to open their business, easing communications with fellow city offcials, such as the Building Inspector, who issues permits for occupancy, signage and construction.
+The DDA program director also assists individuals as they prepare to open their business, facilitating communication with city offcials, such as the Building Inspector, who issues permits for occupancy, signage and construction.

 Downtown property owners, who would like to enhance their investment, while developing a second revenue source, also have the opportunity to apply for funding through the City of Dowagiac to develop upper-floor apartments.